pomdtr/smallweb/cmd/templates/workspace/www/index.md

 title: Welcome to Smallweb!
 ---

-# Welcome to Smallweb
+# Welcome to smallweb

-This is a simple markdown file served by Smallweb.
+This is a simple markdown file served by smallweb.
 You can find it at `$SMALLWEB_DIR/www/index.md`.
 Feel free to edit it and refresh the page to see your changes.

-## What is Smallweb?

-You can find more information about Smallweb at [smallweb.run](https://smallweb.run).
+You can find more information about smallweb at [smallweb.run](https://smallweb.run).